World Cancer Day 2022 – Close The Gap

 • The five-year survival rate for cervical cancer is over 70% for White women in the US.
 For black women, the five-year survival rate is just 58%.

-These stats represent just some of the inequities that exist worldwide regarding cancer care.
+These statistics represent just some of the inequities that exist worldwide regarding cancer care.

 How Can We Close The Cancer Care Gap?